COVID-19 RESPONSE Two years of impact at DC Central Kitchen

 How you can help

-- Donate.
-As always, a financial donation to DC Central Kitchen is the single best way to help us keep our operations running today and in the coming days.
+Donate.
+As always, a financial donation to DC Central Kitchen is the single best way to help us keep our operations running today and scale our capacity during the city’s recovery.
 Make a donation today.